sunnysagar2702/CBBOS/README.md

 - `balance_inquiry(accounts)`: Check the balance of an account and display transaction history.
 - `fund_transfer(accounts)`: Transfer funds between two accounts.
 - `main()`: The main program loop that allows users to interact with the banking system.

+### Usage
+Run the script and follow the on-screen prompts to perform banking operations.

+## How to Run
+1. Make sure you have Python installed on your system.
+2. Save this script to a file, e.g., `CBBOS_Project.py`.
+3. Open a terminal or command prompt.
+4. Navigate to the directory containing the script.
+5. Run the script using the command: `python CBBOS_Project.py`

 ## Example Usage